-The Company is not required to make any disclosure under Section 197 read with Rule 5of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 as noemployee is covered under the purview of the aforesaid Section/Rule.
+In terms of the provisions of Section 197 (12) of the Act read with Rules 5(2) and 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 noemployee is covered under the purview of the aforesaid Section/Rule.

-The information pertaining to conservation of energy technology absorption ForeignExchange Earnings and Outgo as required under Section 134(3)(m) of the Companies Act 2013read with Rule 8(3) of the Companies (Accounts) Rules 2014 is annexed as "Annexure-E"and forms part of this Report.
+The information pertaining to conservation of energy technology absorption ForeignExchange Earnings and Outgo as required under Section 134(3)(m) of the Companies Act 2013read with Rule 8(3) of the Companies (Accounts) Rules 2014 is annexed as "Annexure-D"and forms part of this Report.

 The Company constantly strives for maintenance and improvement in quality of itsproducts and entire Research & Development activities are directed to achieve theaforesaid goal.

 The Company is committed to adheres to the Corporate Governance requirements set out bythe Securities and Exchange Board of India ("SEBI").
 The report on CorporateGovernance as stipulated under the Listing Regulations forms part of the Annual Report.The requisite certificate from the Auditors of the Company confirming compliance with theconditions of Corporate Governance is attached to the report on Corporate Governance.